ShinZert/CARES-RoutingAgent/pgRouter/Singapore/README.md

 - Validataion regular expression `^[\d]+$`
 - Geometry type: Multi-Line String.
 - Change SRS to EPSG:4326
-- Specify Bounding Boxes MinX:-180, MinY:-90, MaxX:180,MaxY:90, press `Compute from native bounds` for both fields
+- Specify Bounding Boxes MinX:-180, MinY:-90, MaxX:180,MaxY:90 for both fields.
+- Ensure Tile Image Formats: application/json;type=geojson is enabled under `Tile Caching`

 Both of the steps above, create SQL views as a layers.
-Based on the endpoints of this SQL view, modify the geojson endpoint in `index.html` as accordingly.
+Based on the endpoints of this SQL view, modify the geojson endpoint in [index.html] as accordingly.

 ### Spinning up the DTVF
 ```